 Prep

-As covered in the freight fee, jet skis come in crates, which means they need to be assembled.
+As covered in the freight fee, PWCs come in crates, which means they need to be assembled.

 I’ve had a few people give me the line that they can assemble it themselves in an attempt to save money, but the reality is that they cannot.

-Even if you’re skilled and have all the right tools, you still lack the software from the manufacturer to program the jet ski.
+Even if you’re skilled and have all the right tools, you still lack the software from the manufacturer to program the machine.
 Without that software, you have an expensive canoe.

 The manufacturer isn’t doing this to force you to pay for prep, but instead to cut down on theft.
 Until the unit is programmed by the dealership and activated, it’s useless.
 Taking it to another dealership to get programmed won’t work either, as the stolen unit go in a database.

-With prep, you also have the cost of the battery, fire extinguisher, gas and everything else that is needed to get the jet ski going.
-The dealership will need to add these things to make sure the jet ski runs fine, so it’s best to pay the prep charge.
+With prep, you also have the cost of the battery, fire extinguisher, gas and everything else that is needed to get the waverunner going.
+The dealership will need to add these things to make sure it runs fine, so it’s best to pay the prep charge.

-The good news is that every dealership prep fee is different, so you can use that to your advantage.
+The good news is that every dealership prep (put the thing together) fee is different, so you can use that to your advantage.

 Doc

-The doc fee is short for document fee, and every dealership will have a different amount they charge.
+The doc fee is short for document fee.
+Every dealership will have a different amount they charge.

-Not paying the document fee can be tricky due to DMV laws, which apply when buying a trailer for your jet ski.
-Some states even have a limit a dealership can charge.
+Not paying the document fee can be tricky due to DMV laws, which apply when buying a trailer to haul your PWC.
+Some states even have a limit a dealership can put on the bill of sale and charge.

-Negotiating the doc fee will be hard, it’s best to Google your state’s regulations on doc fees and get multiple quotes from dealerships to fully understand.
+Negotiating the doc fee will be hard, it’s best to Google your state’s regulations on doc fees and get multiple quotes to fully understand.

-A car dealership can sell a car at cost and still make money, as the manufacturer has holdbacks.
+A car dealership can (and often do) sell a car at cost and still make money, as the manufacturer has holdbacks.

-This is not a thing, at least in the way you think, for jet skis.
-A dealership selling skis at dealer cost will go out of business very soon.
+This is not a thing for skis, at least in the way you think.
+A dealership that is trying to sell units at cost will go out of business very soon.

-Jet skis are a want, and not a need, so the cut-throat business that comes from car sales is not something that shows up in PWCs.
+PWCs are a want, and not a need, so the cut-throat business that comes from car sales is not something that shows up here.
 Sure, there is competition, but the car dealer tricks are not a thing here.

 Most often, the price is the price.

 No hokey-pokey and turn yourself around like with car dealerships.
-There may be promotions from the manufacturers that lower the price, but most of the time they have a warranty offer that is a better deal if you ask me.
+There may be promotions from the manufacturers that lowers the price, but most of the time they have a warranty offer that is better value if you ask me.

-Selling new jet skis is not as profitable as many think, and the real money is made in accessories, service, and used sales.
+Selling new PWCs is not as profitable as many think, and the real money is made in accessories, service, and used sales.

 If you want to get the best deal possible…